menacit/virt_base_course/17-os_virt_overview.md

 <!-- _footer: "%ATTRIBUTION_PREFIX% Freed eXplorer (CC BY 2.0)" -->
 Shared kernel saves memory and CPU cycles:
 - No HW emulation overhead
-- Concurrent usage of accelerators like GPUs
 - More efficient scheduling of processes
+- More efficient usage of caches
+- Super fast boot!

 **Cheaper, faster and more Greta-friendly.**